iscodex/culqi-nodejs/README.md

 # Culqi Node SDK (TypeScript)

-**Official, zero‑runtime‑dependency SDK** to integrate Culqi’s REST API in Node.js.
+**Culqi, zero‑runtime‑dependency SDK** to integrate Culqi’s REST API in Node.js.
 This scaffold targets **API v2** and is ready for future versions side‑by‑side.

 ## Quick start